Quiark/mtrepl/README.md

 python3 server.py
 ```

-Then enable the Minetest mod to make HTTP calls
+Then enable the Minetest mod to make HTTP calls.

+Then you can run `python3 cli.py` to send commands directly or you can somehow integrate it into your code
+editor to more easily send code blocks.

 ## Security